 What is EDI Integration?

-EDI integration refers to the process of connecting and exchanging electronic business documents between different systems or trading partners using standardized formats and protocols.
-EDI enables the seamless and automated exchange of information, such as purchase orders, invoices, shipping notifications, and other business-related documents, without the need for manual data entry.
+EDI integration connects and exchange electronic business documents between different systems or trading partners.
+It uses standard formats and protocols.
+EDI allows businesses to exchange information without manual data entry.
+This includes purchase orders, invoices, shipping notifications, and other business-related documents.

 How Does EDI Integration Work?

-EDI integration works like a well-oiled machine, streamlining communication and data exchange between businesses.
-Here's a breakdown of the key steps involved:
+EDI integration acts like a well -oil machine, streamlining communication and data exchange between businesses.
+The major stages involved here are the breakdown:

 1. Agreement and Standards:

-Trading partners agree to exchange documents electronically: This involves determining which documents will be exchanged and the specific EDI standards that will be used.
-Popular standards include ASC X12 and EDIFACT.
+- Trading partners agree to exchange documents electronically: This involves deciding which documents to share and choosing the EDI standards to use.
+Common options are ASC X12 and EDIFACT.

 2. Translation and Mapping:

-- EDI translator/VAN is chosen: A translation tool or Value Added Network (VAN) is selected to convert data between your internal business systems and the EDI format.
+- EDI translator/VAN is chosen: A translation tool or value added network (van) is chosen to convert data between your internal business systems and EDI format.

-- Data mapping is defined: The translator/VAN maps the data fields in your internal systems to the corresponding fields in the EDI documents.
+- Data mapping is defined: The translator or VAN connects the data fields in your systems to match the fields in the EDI documents.

 3. Data Exchange and Processing: